Making chewable multivitamin tablets for kids

 Formulation considerations for chewable tablets

 Over-the-counter vitamins for kids come in chewable form basically to be easily swallowed.
 Chewing exposes tablets to saliva, which breaks them down directly in the mouth where dissolution occurs.
 This increases the absorption rate compared to conventional tablets which are mainly absorbed after disintegration and dissolution.
 Different types of sweeteners and flavours are added to the formulation to make these vitamin tablets easy to chew and eat.
 Unfortunately, this could be a two-edged sword because adding sweeteners such as mannitol, sorbitol, lactose, or fructose means adding sugars and this can also lead to health problems.
 To match the flavour, artificial or natural-derived colouring agents are used to create aesthetic appeal.
-Of course, factors as stability, accuracy, flow, lubrification, compressibility should not be lost sight of.
+Of course, factors as stability, accuracy, flow, lubrification, compressibility should not be lost sight of during the tablet manufacturing process.
 Be careful though, looking like candy, chewable vitamins can tempt children to consume more than the recommended dose.

 Producing chewable tablets on a tablet press